BenSiv/vanai-hackathon-3-bensiv/README.md

 ## Progress So Far

 - **Dataset Exploration:**
-  I began by exploring the dataset to understand its structure, key variables, and response patterns.
+  I explored the dataset to understand its structure, key variables, and response patterns.

 - **Database Construction:**
-  I cleaned the raw CSV survey data and imported it into a SQLite database (`data/ai_survey.db`) to enable more efficient querying and analysis.
+  I cleaned the raw CSV survey data and imported it into a SQLite database (`data/ai_survey.db`) for efficient querying and analysis.

 - **Research Questions Formulation:**
   I identified relevant questions that the dataset can help answer, such as trends in AI adoption, sentiment analysis, and demographic influences.

 - **Insights Extraction:**
   Using Python scripts and language models, I analyzed open-ended responses, summarized common themes, and generated word clouds (`plot/wordcloud_all_open_ended.png` and `plot/wordcloud_summary.png`).

+- **Proof of Concept App Development:**
+  I developed an initial interactive AI Navigator app as a proof of concept using Python and Flask.
+The app helps users explore AI innovations, discover relevant AI tools, and addresses common misconceptions through a myth-busting FAQ.
+  The app is containerized with Podman, ensuring easy deployment and access via mapped ports.

 ---